cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 ## No Upgrade at all

-The upgradation is not mandatory.
+The process is optional.
 You may keep publishing your posts without any upgradation as long as your site runs smoothly.

+Some site owners modify their mdcms repos substantially.
+In such case, such measure may introduce more problems than improvement.

 ## Things You should not Touch mostly